rails/rails/guides/source/action_view_helpers.md

 ### token_list

-Returns a string of tokens built from the `args` provided.
+Returns a string of tokens built from the arguments provided.
 This method is also aliased as `class_names`.

 ```ruby
 token_list("cats", "dogs")